CB-clustering/cb_zillow_clustering/README.md

 - Does (or...how does?) logerror differ by county?

-- Does my whole theory about half bathrooms bear out??
+- Does our whole theory about half bathrooms bear out??

 ##  Steps to Reproduce

 In  the case of this project, there are several python files that can be used to acquire, clean, prepare and otherwise manipulate the data in advance of exploration, feature selection, and modeling (listed below).

-I split the data into X_train and y_train data sets for much of the exploration and modelling, and was careful that no features were directly dependent on the target variable (tax_value).
-I created a couple of features of my own, which produced some useful insights, and dropped rows with null values (my final dataset was 39574 rows long, from 52,442 that were downloaded using SQL)
+We split the data into X_train and y_train data sets for much of the exploration and modelling, and was careful that no features were directly dependent on the target variable (tax_value).  we created a couple of features which produced some useful insights, and dropped rows with null values (our final dataset was 39574 rows long, from 52,442 that were downloaded using SQL)

 Once the data is correctly prepared, it can be run through the sklearn preprocessing feature for polynomial regressiong and fit on the scaled X_train dataset, using only those features indicated from the recursive polynomial engineering feature selector (also an sklearn function).
-This provided me with the best results for the purposes of my project.
+This provided us with the best results for the purposes of this project.

 LIST OF MODULES USED IN THE PROJECT, FOUND IN THE PROJECT DIRECTORY:
 -- wrangle.py: for acquiring, cleaning, encoding, splitting and scaling the data.
 -- viz.py: used for creating several graphics for my final presentation -- model.py: many, many different versions of the data were used in different feature selection and modeling algorithms; this module is helpful for splitting them up neatly.
--- feature_engineering.py: contains functions to help choose the 'best' features using certain sklearn functions
+-- feature_engineering.py: contains functions to help choose the 'best' features using certain sklearn functions -- cluster_model.py : contains functions to help Perform Clustering using kmeans libraries

 ## Data Dictionary